-We use the term “language" somewhat generously.
-Body language and programming language are two examples.
+We also use the term “language” somewhat generously.
+Body language and programming language are two examples that encapsulate something different than normal “language.”
 Can they be compared to the ones we speak daily at work and at home, such as English or Japanese?
 Are humans the only living beings capable of using language?

-We value language immensely because it’s proof of a sophisticated intellect.
-All cultures so far studied have been able to prove their ability to produce language by meeting the following requisites (terms in bold) outlined by Charles F. Hockett in the 1960s.
+We value language immensely because it’s proof of a sophisticated human intellect.
+All cultures studied so far have been able to prove their ability to produce language by meeting the following requisites (terms in bold) outlined by Charles F. Hockett in the 1960s:

 These features are interdependent, and all of them can only be found in humans.
 Sorry to burst your bubble, Dr. Doolittle, but non-human animals do not possess all of these interdependent features when they communicate.
 For instance, scientists have studied the behavior of vervet monkeys which use sounds to warn other monkeys of snakes and predators nearby, but they have never been caught lying about it to other monkeys with the intent to deceive.
 Birdsong tends to be highly gendered, with males chirping differently from females.
 But the jury is still out on many features of animal communication: up until recently, scientific consensus stated only make birds sang.
 Research now shows it’s not true, so other current assumptions might be challenged as well in the future.

 The specificity of language is not necessarily a proof of human superiority — after all, the lowly cockroach will probably outlast the human race — but an acknowledgement of how unique language is!
 This definition of language is still up for debate, but thinking about it leads us to our next question: